5 Ways to Improve Patient Outcomes at Your Facility

 2. Incorporate Shared Decision-Making

-• improvements in patient outcomes
+• Enhancements in patient satisfaction.

-• eligibility to become recognized as a patient-centered medical home (PCMH) or accountable care organization (ACO)
+• Eligibility to become recognized as a patient-centered medical home (PCMH) or accountable care organization (ACO).

 Example: After the nurse explains to the patient and their family the importance of preventing UTI to their overall health, they can engage the patient to develop a toileting routine that works around the patient’s schedule and needs.